15 Feb “The Mentorship Programme creates a new dimension of EYP”: Why mentorship matters!

 The three volunteers focus on different aspects of their time in the programme, but they all value the complement that the Mentorship Programme provides to their EYP experience and professional or academic journey.

-If you are ready to be a mentor or a mentee, you can apply to be a part of round 4 of the Mentorship programme until March 7th here.
+If you are ready to be a mentor or a mentee, you can apply to be a part of the 2022 Mentorship programme until September 12th here.
 You might just be surprised at what can be achieved, with just a little experienced help.